Storms across the U.S. cause deaths and power outages

 In the West, where the storm hit earlier in the week, some mountain residents in Southern California could be stuck in their homes for another week following a rare blizzard in the area that closed all of the highways leading up the mountains.
 Yosemite National Park got up to 15 feet of snow and was forced to close indefinitely.

-The West is still blanketed under snow from earlier this week, and another storm system will bring more rain and snow to the Pacific Northwest and California on Saturday.
+The West is still blanketed under snow from earlier this week, and another storm system has brought heavy snow over the Sierra Nevada Mountains and parts of the Upper Great Lakes.
+It'll also bring heavy rains along the coast of the Pacific Northwest and California through Sunday evening before moving into the Rockies and toward the Great Lakes.

+The National Weather Service issued Red Flag Warnings because as the storm moves onto the Plains, strong winds and low humidity could cause fires.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.